 - Female-Specific Training:

-- Advocates for strength training, high-intensity interval training (HIIT), and strategic endurance work based on menstrual cycle phases.
+- Advocates for strength training, sprint interval training (SIT), and strategic endurance work based on menstrual cycle phases.

-- Addresses the unique needs of premenopausal and menopausal women to counter muscle loss and metabolic shifts.
+- Addresses the unique needs of perimenopausal and menopausal women to counter muscle loss and metabolic shifts.

 - Nutrition for Women: